Kuraiou/traitor/GETTING_STARTED.md

     admin: false
   },
   with_uuid: {
-    uuid: ->{ SecureRandom.uuid }
+    uuid: ->{ SecureRandom.uuid } # this value is calculated at build/create time, not definition time.
   }
 end
 ```

+**Note**: Default attribuets to be assigned must be underneath the `:default_traits` trait ey.
+This is a
+special key that is always the first to be merged into the list of attributes.

+**Note**: Use lambdas without arguments (e.g. `->{ }`) to define a value that should be calculated at
+construction time instead of definition time.

-It is highly recommended that you have one traitor for each class that provides the simplest set of attributes necessary to create an instance of that class.
-If you're creating ActiveRecord objects, that means that you should only provide attributes that are required through validations and that do not have defaults.
-Other traitors can be created through inheritance to cover common scenarios for each class.
+It is highly recommended that you have one traitor for each class that provides the simplest
+set of attributes necessary to create an instance of that class.
+If you're creating ActiveRecord
+objects, that means that you should only provide attributes that are required through validations
+and that do not have defaults.
+Other traitors can be created through inheritance to cover common
+scenarios for each class.

 Attempting to define multiple traitors with the same name will raise an error.